natejgreene/pyTwinkle/README.rst

 Quick Start
 ------------
-Rename your bluetooth device to begin with "00651"  It should be picked up by the Android app (still working on the iOS app)
+Rename your bluetooth device to begin with "00651"  It should be picked up by the Android app.

 Status
 ------